saltstack/salt-user-guide/docs/topics/security.rst

 External authentication system
 ==============================

 The new external authentication system allows for Salt to pass through authentication to any authentication system to determine if a user has permission to execute a Salt command.
-The Unix PAM system and LDAP are the first supported systems with more to come!
+The Unix PAM system and LDAP are the first supported systems with more to follow.
 The external authentication system allows for specific users to be granted access to execute specific functions on specific minions.

 Defining external authentication
 ________________________________